Above the Below: Production

 Above the Below was announced by Lionsgate at the 2023 American Film Market with Idris Elba and Martin Owen co-directing the film.
 Owen created the story for the film, with the script being written by Elizabeth Morris, Matt Mitchell, and Vicki Sargent.
 The following month it was announced that Elba would also star in the film with Caitlin FitzGerald and Hero Fiennes Tiffin.

 Filming began in November 2023 in London, taking place at Pinewood Studios to utilize the underwater studio there, and it was completed by February 2024.

+Release

+The film is scheduled to be released on 4 December 2026.